Lot Tracking

 Shopify Orders (Auto-FIFO)

 Shopify orders can assign lots automatically.
-Go to your Shopify connection's settings card and enable Auto-assign lot codes to Shopify orders.
+Go to your Shopify connection's settings card and enable Auto-assign lot IDs to Shopify orders.
 When on, Peasy uses FIFO — the oldest available lot is picked first, splitting across lots if one doesn't have enough quantity.
 Items that don't have lots aren't affected.

 Work Orders